Irving Berlin, Isaiah Berlin: Churchill’s Mistaken Identity

 Irving Berlin“Churchill had enquired who wrote the political summaries which arrived from the British Embassy in Washington.
 He was informed that it was Isaiah Berlin, Fellow of All Souls and Tutor of New College.
 (He subsequently wrote Mr. Churchill in 1940: A Portrait of a Great Man at a Great Moment).

 “When the famous song writer Irving Berlin arrived to entertain the troops, the Prime Minister confused him with Isaiah and invited him to lunch.
-Churchill conversed with Irving as if he had been the academic, asking such questions as ‘When do you think the war will end?’
-(See Colville quote below.)
-Churchill was not so pleased, particularly when Berlin told him that his most important piece of work was White Christmas.
+Churchill conversed with Irving as if he had been Isaiah, asking such questions as “What do you consider your best work?”
+Churchill was nonplussed when Berlin told him that it was White Christmas.

 Rafal Heydel-Mankoo, 1997